Electrameccanica Vehicles Corp. (SOLO) – Don’t Believe the Hype: Check The Facts

 Electrameccanica Vehicles Corp.
-(NASDAQ: SOLO) is -2.27% lower on its value in year-to-date trading and has touched a low of $0.44 and a high of $1.97 in the current 52-week trading range.
+(NASDAQ: SOLO) is -10.10% lower on its value in year-to-date trading and has touched a low of $0.44 and a high of $1.97 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The SOLO stock was last observed hovering at around $0.56 in the last trading session, with the day’s gains setting it 0.03% off its average median price target of $0.60 for the next 12 months.
-It is also 1.67% off the consensus price target high of $0.60 offered by 1 analysts, but current levels are 1.67% higher than the price target low of $0.60 for the same period.
+The SOLO stock was last observed hovering at around $0.58 in the last trading session, with the day’s loss setting it -0.04% off its average median price target of $0.60 for the next 12 months.
+It is also 64.0% off the consensus price target high of $1.50 offered by 3 analysts, but current levels are 10.0% higher than the price target low of $0.60 for the same period.

 Top 5 EV Tech Stocks to Buy for 2023